jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

     c.  `sudo useradd controller`
     d.  `sudo useradd -G sudo -s /bin/bash -m controller`
     e. `sudo useradd -c "User for spring class" -G sudo -m controller`
-1. In the sshd configuration, which value would you change to no to disable Password Authentication?
+1. In the sshd configuration, which value would you change to **no** to disable Password Authentication?
     a.
 PassAuth
     b.
 Password
     c.
 PasswordAuthentication
     d.
 Authentication
-1. What is the name of the file located in the `~/.ssh` directory that you can hardcode information per connection?
+1. What is the name of the file located in the `~/.ssh` directory that you can hardcode information per SSH connection?
     a.  conf
     b.  config.txt
     c.  config